 One way to do this is to carry around all your books which you need for the whole day!
 As you can imagine, however, carrying your books around all at once will result in your school bag becoming very heavy!

-To avoid this problem, we allocate every pupil a locker to keep their belongings in.
+To avoid this problem, we allocate every pupil a locker in which to keep their belongings.

 There are a number of other reasons why pupils should use their lockers and bag storage areas properly: